-Lenovo also offers Yoga versions of X series devices, including the.
+Lenovo also offers Yoga versions of X series devices, including the ThinkPad X1 Yoga.
 Yoga versions of X series ThinkPads feature a touchscreen and are fully convertible thanks to a 360-degree hinge.
 That means it can be switched to four modes of use — laptop, stand, tablet, or tent mode.

-Some Yoga versions also have integrated pens, like the X390 Yoga, which lets you digitally ink on the screen and mark up your PDFs and other documents.
+Some Yoga versions also have integrated pens, like the X1 Yoga, which lets you digitally ink on the screen and mark up your PDFs and other documents.
 The latest versions also offer plenty of power for those who want a versatile 2-in-1 that can handle plenty of office tasks.

-Beneath the X series it the T Series.
+Just below the X series is the T Series.
 These are traditional clamshell-style ThinkPad laptops focused more towards professionals or businesses.
 Some may also see these devices as alternatives to MacBooks.
 Current T-series models include the, , and the .
 15-inch versions come with a number pad alongside the main keyboard.
 Some 14-inch T-series laptops also feature long battery life, with Lenovo promising the T490s can last you 20 hours on a single charge.

-T-series ThinkPads also feature options for touchscreens, and a wide range of connectivity, including USB-C and USB-A ports.
+T-series ThinkPads also feature options for touchscreens, and a wide range of connectivity options, including USB-C and USB-A ports.
 This makes them a great choice if you’re always out and about or not ready to embrace the dongle lifestyle.

-If you want a T-Series ThinkPad, we’d recommend T480s.
+If you want a T-Series ThinkPad, we’d recommend a T480.
 When we reviewed it we liked its versatile connectivity options, battery life, touchpad, and keyboard, all for a great price.

 ThinkPad 14-inch T490:

 You don’t have to spend the Earth to get a great ThinkPad; There are some affordable entry-level options too, namely the E series.
-Prices start around $550 and most offer great hardware and the usual ThinkPad build quality, but sacrifice weight and portability.
-For instance, thehas a great 8th-generation Intel CPU and can be had for under $600, but weighs a hefty 4.68 pounds.
-The cheapest E-series models also feature lower-resolution 1,366 x 768 screens, and there is no option for touch screens anywhere in the lineup.
+Prices start around $580 and most offer great hardware and the usual ThinkPad build quality, but sacrifice weight and portability.
+The E14 and E15 models come equipped with full HD displays, storage starting at 500GB, and 4GB of memory.
+The latest versions also sport 10th-gen Intel Core processors.

 - The best business laptops for 2020